Beta This is a test version of the layout of this page. Take the survey to help us improve it

 The inspection will not normally last longer than 3 days.

 Inspectors will spend most of their time gathering evidence to inform judgements and to check the school’s compliance with the independent school standards.
 They will gather evidence in a range of ways.
-For example, they will talk to pupils about important aspects of the school’s work, observe teaching in lessons, and will scrutinise the school’s records and documentation.
+They will talk to pupils about important aspects of the school’s work, observe teaching in lessons, and will scrutinise the school’s records and documentation.

 Final judgements will be made when all evidence has been collected and considered.